praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 Submodel updates follow a utility-deviation-triggered blue-green deployment protocol with statistically grounded detection thresholds and softmax traffic routing, ensuring system stability throughout.
 The protocol is validated through a controlled two-arm simulation — 500 tasks across five calibration cycles and 25 problem types — demonstrating a 69.6% reduction in repeated errors over an uncalibrated baseline, a 14.3% improvement in confidence calibration, and statistically significant correlation between utility U and ground-truth correctness.
 Full results are in Appendix A.

-Submodel deployment depth is **hardware-adaptive**: shallow graphs of large submodels on high-VRAM GPUs, or deep graphs of small specialist submodels on consumer hardware — achieving equivalent logical capability at lower cost through the avoidance of slow inter-GPU interconnects.
+Submodel deployment depth is **hardware-adaptive**: shallow graphs of large submodels on high-VRAM GPUs, or deep graphs of small specialist submodels on consumer hardware.
+A controlled four-arm routing experiment (§9.9) demonstrates that the routing and arbitration layer alone contributes a statistically significant +10.5% correctness improvement over an unrouted generic baseline (p = 0.029), and that mismatched routing is actively harmful (−17.5%, p < 0.001) — quantifying both the value of correct routing and the cost of the Regime 2 failure mode.
+Combined with published benchmarks showing domain-fine-tuned 7B specialists match general 70B models on domain tasks, and an analytical cost model showing 2–6× lower cost per query on consumer hardware, this constitutes a complete — though partially analytical — argument that frontier-quality domain inference does not require frontier hardware.
+Full empirical validation on physical hardware is the primary item of future work (§11).

 The arbitration mechanism's incentive structure is formally addressed through a game-theoretic treatment integrated as §9.6.
 Treating domain submodels as players in a cooperative game with the Arbiter as the external social planner, three theorems are proved. **Theorem S1** establishes that truthful utility reporting is a weakly dominant strategy for every submodel under the Vickrey-Clarke-Groves (VCG) mechanism — eliminating the need for hand-specified confidence check weights by replacing them with the submodels' reported value functions. **Theorem S2** shows that dominant-strategy truthfulness implies social optimality: the Arbiter selects the claim maximising the sum of submodel utilities, with Price of Anarchy exactly 1. **Theorem S3** establishes individual rationality: no submodel prefers abstention to participation.
 Clarke pivot transfers applied as DPO penalty weight adjustments constitute a continuous, self-correcting calibration signal that supersedes both the hand-specified check weights and the periodic expert-sampling audit described in the engineering approximation.
 The VCG mechanism is the target architecture for the Phase 6 Arbiter; the current hand-specified mechanism is retained as the deployable approximation.